golang/dep/FAQ.md

 `[v1.1.0 v1.0.0 v1.1.0-alpha1 footag devel master f6e74e8d]`

-There are a number of factors that can eliminate a version from consideration, teh simplest of which is that it doesn't match a constraint.
+There are a number of factors that can eliminate a version from consideration, the simplest of which is that it doesn't match a constraint.
 But if you're trying to figure out why `dep` is doing what it does, understanding that its basic action is to attempt versions in this order should help you to reason about what's going on.